 A consulting business’ growth usually occurs in stages that build upon each other.
 Some consultants skip a stage but later find their business stalls or fails, and they have to rebuild their foundation to create the stage they missed.

 This guide and the course help you through each stage of building a thriving consulting business.
-Click to jump to a stage description,

 Starting a consulting business is far easier and far more profitable when you find a niche where you can make a valuable impact and can become known.